Neutaro/Neutaro/README.md

 Neutaro tx staking delegate ValidatorAddress 1000000uneutaro --from YOURWALLET --chain-id Neutaro-1 --node https://rpc1.neutaro.tech:443

 # Running a node
 Running a node means that you run the chains binary.
-Follow these steps to create a Validator that runs as a service on linux.
+Follow these steps to create a Validator that runs as a service on linux. _**There currently is no snapshot!
+Syncing a node will take hours.
+We will provide a snapshot very soon.**_

 ### First we update linux.
-we suggest using Ubuntu 22.04.03.
+we suggest using Ubuntu 22.04.03. <br>

-sudo apt update && sudo apt upgrade -y && sudo apt install curl tar wget clang pkg-config libssl-dev jq build-essential bsdmainutils git make ncdu gcc git jq chrony liblz4-tool -y
+sudo apt update && sudo apt upgrade -y && sudo apt install curl tar wget clang pkg-config libssl-dev jq build-essential bsdmainutils git make ncdu gcc git jq chrony liblz4-tool -y <br>

 ### Installing Go v1.20.4
 ver="1.20.4" <br>